theacodes/blog.thea.codes/srcs/getting-the-most-out-of-the-samd21-adc.md

 ADC->SAMPCTRL.reg = ADC_SAMPCTRL_SAMPLEN(1);
 ```

 You'll run into input impedance a lot.
-For example, if you have a potentiometer configured as a [voltage divider](https://learn.sparkfun.com/tutorials/voltage-dividers/all#applications) to provide a simple knob input for your project then the ADC's max input impedance must be greater than the whole potentiometer's resistance.
+For example, if you have a potentiometer configured as a [voltage divider](https://learn.sparkfun.com/tutorials/voltage-dividers/all#applications) to provide a simple knob input for your project then the ADC's max input impedance must be greater than the whole potentiometer's resistance divided by four.

-This illustrates why: when the potentiometer is close to the end the current must travel through nearly the entire resistance of the potentiometer before reaching the ADC input:
+This illustrates why: when the potentiometer is close to the end, to the ADC it "looks like" a very low-value resistor to one end in parallel to the rest of the  potentiometer to the other end.
+When two very different resistors are in parallel, the overall resistance is close to the smaller value.
+The impedance is largest at the midpoint: Here both halves are half of the potentiometer's value and the overall impedance is going to be half of that because both are in parallel.

 ![Circuit with potentiometer](../static/adc_pot.svg)